amiya-pattnaik/selenium-cucumber-java/README.md

 ### selenium-cucumber-java

 This repository contains a collection of sample `selenium-cucumber-java` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.0.0) BDD framework with Java as programming language.
 It generate Allure, HTML and JSON reporters as well.
+It also generate `screen shots` for your test if you enable it and also generate `error shots` for your failed test cases.

 ### Installation (pre-requisites)
 1. JDK 1.8+ (make sure class path is set properly).
 JAVA is require to start Selenium Server plus to write your code in Java.